ersin-ertan/kotlinx.coroutines/coroutines-guide.md

 <!--- TEST LINES_START_UNORDERED -->

-The difference between parent [coroutineContext][CoroutineScope.coroutineContext] and [Unconfined] context will be shown later.

 ### Unconfined vs confined dispatcher

-The [Unconfined] coroutine dispatcher starts coroutine in the caller thread, but only until the first suspension point.
-After suspension it resumes in the thread that is fully determined by the suspending function that was invoked.
-Unconfined dispatcher is appropriate when coroutine does not consume CPU time nor updates any shared data (like UI) that is confined to a specific thread.
+The [Unconfined] coroutine dispatcher starts coroutine in the caller thread, until the first suspension point.
+After suspension it resumes in the thread of its next invokation.
+Unconfined dispatcher used when the coroutine does not consume CPU time nor updates shared data (like UI) that is confined to a specific thread.

-On the other side, [coroutineContext][CoroutineScope.coroutineContext] property that is available inside the block of any coroutine via [CoroutineScope] interface, is a reference to a context of this particular coroutine.
+[coroutineContext][CoroutineScope.coroutineContext] is a property available inside the block of any coroutine via [CoroutineScope] interface, is a reference to a context of this particular coroutine.
 This way, a parent context can be inherited.
 The default context of [runBlocking], in particular, is confined to be invoker thread, so inheriting it has the effect of confining execution to